-Academic Department: Business and Information Technology Program of Study: Accounting, Banking, and Finance
+Academic Department: Business and Information Technology Program of Study: Accounting, Banking, and Finance Field of Interest: Business, Entrepreneurialism and Management

 Description: The Certificate of Completion (CCL) in Enrolled Agent program helps to prepare students for the Enrolled Agent Examination.
 The Internal Revenue Service (IRS) Enrolled Agent credential allows tax practitioners to represent taxpayers before the IRS when it comes to collections, audits, and appeals.
 Enrolled Agents' expertise in the continually changing field of taxation enables them to effectively represent taxpayers at all administrative levels within the IRS.
 Students who successfully complete this CCL may also seek employment as tax preparers.